ejaz-karim/disable-steam-cloud-and-auto-update/README.md

 **Note:** It is important to keep in mind that modifying configuration files can have unintended consequences.
 Use this program at your own risk, and make sure to backup your files before running it.

-## About

-The "steam-cloud-and-autoupdate-disable" program is a command-line tool written in C++.
-It utilizes the Steam configuration files to manage the cloud synchronization and auto-update settings for games.
-By disabling these features, you can have more control over the game data storage and prevent automatic updates for your games.

 ## Troubleshooting